๐ŸŽทMusic History โ€“ Jazz

 The shift from small combos to big bands transformed jazz from regional folk music into America's popular soundtrack.
 Arrangement replaced spontaneity as the organizing principle.

-Swing Era (1930s–1940s)
+Swing Era (1930sโ€“1940s)

-• Big band orchestration emphasized written arrangements over improvisation, making jazz accessible and danceable for mass audiences
+• Big band orchestration emphasized written arrangements over improvisation, making jazz accessible and danceable for mass audiences.
+Bands typically featured 12โ€“18 musicians organized into brass, reed, and rhythm sections.

-Compare: New Orleans Jazz vs. Swing—both emphasize ensemble sound, but New Orleans used spontaneous collective improvisation while Swing used pre-arranged orchestration.
+Compare: New Orleans Jazz vs. Swing: both emphasize ensemble sound, but New Orleans used spontaneous collective improvisation while Swing used pre-arranged orchestration.
 If an FRQ asks about jazz's shift toward commercialism, Swing is your key example.

 The Art Music Revolution: Complexity and Virtuosity

 Bebop represents jazz's declaration of independence from entertainment.
-Musicians deliberately made music too fast and complex for dancing, insisting jazz be listened to as serious art.
+Musicians deliberately made music too fast and harmonically complex for dancing, insisting jazz be listened to as serious art.

-Bebop (1940s–1950s)
+Bebop (1940sโ€“1950s)

-• Artistic rebellion against Swing's commercialism drove musicians to create music that couldn't be co-opted for dancing or easy listening
+• Artistic rebellion against Swing's commercialism drove musicians to create music that couldn't be co-opted for dancing or easy listening.
+Small combos (typically 4โ€“6 players) replaced big bands, cutting out the need for arrangers and bandleaders who controlled the music.

 The Cool Response: Restraint and Experimentation

 Not everyone embraced bebop's intensity.
-Cool Jazz offered an alternative path—intellectual, restrained, and influenced by European classical traditions.
+Cool Jazz offered an alternative path: intellectual, restrained, and influenced by European classical traditions.

 Cool Jazz (1950s)

-• Miles Davis, Chet Baker, and Dave Brubeck incorporated classical elements like counterpoint and unusual time signatures (Brubeck's "Take Five" in 5/4)
+• Miles Davis's Birth of the Cool sessions (1949โ€“50) helped launch the style.
+Chet Baker, Dave Brubeck, and the Modern Jazz Quartet incorporated classical elements like counterpoint and unusual time signatures (Brubeck's "Take Five" in 5/4 time became one of the best-selling jazz singles ever).

-Compare: Bebop vs. Cool Jazz—both rejected Swing's commercialism and emphasized artistry, but bebop chose intensity and complexity while Cool Jazz chose restraint and lyricism.
+Compare: Bebop vs. Cool Jazz: both rejected Swing's commercialism and emphasized artistry, but bebop chose intensity and complexity while Cool Jazz chose restraint and lyricism.
 This split shows how jazz could rebel in multiple directions simultaneously.

 The Roots Revival: Soul and Blues Return